 What are the goals of this project?

-We will use a computer model to find potential drug treatments for high grade glioma patients.
+Researchers will model drug responses to find potential new treatment options for high grade glioma patients.

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas.

 Children’s Hospital of Philadelphia

 Operations Center for the Children’s Brain Tumor Tissue Consortium, the Children’s Hospital of Philadelphia (CHOP) is currently ranked 1st nationally for their Pediatric Cancer Program by U.S. News & World Report.
 CHOP’s Biobank is home to the CBTTC’s pediatric brain and CNS tumor biorepository; the